GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ![KLOR solder guide](/docs/images/solderguide_3DP.png)

 Be aware that some components needs to be soldered on the opposite side for the stacked acrylic case.\
-Some people like to mark top and bottom with masking tape to keep track of top and bottom, since the PCB is reversible./ Generally speaking you should start with the lowest components and work your way to the higher components, ending with the OLEDs and the encoders.
+Some people like to mark top and bottom with masking tape to keep track of top and bottom, since the PCB is reversible.\
+Generally speaking you should start with the lowest components and work your way to the higher components, ending with the OLEDs and the encoders.

 ## BREAK OFF PARTS (optional)